 Warbonnet offers both full-length under quilts for cold weather and torso-length models for warmer temps when less leg insulation is necessary.
 An underquilt’s key advantage over a foam pad is its compressibility and packability, in addition to a better weight-to-heat ratio.

 Warbonnet Hammocks come in a variety of various suspension configurations.
-A double layer Blackbird is equipped with the company’s typical tree-hugging webbing straps, a carabiner, and buckle system, while lighter whoopie sling and line-based versions are also available.
+A double-layer Blackbird is equipped with the company’s typical tree-hugging webbing straps, a carabiner, and a buckle system, while lighter whoopie sling and line-based versions are also available.

 Once the webbing straps are fastened to two trees, they are tightened by pulling them through a simple buckle mechanism to ensure they hang at a 30-degree angle.